 So how can companies protect their business against ransomware?
 We’re going to share six easy ways businesses can reduce their risk of a ransomware attack.

 The best way to reduce your risk of ransomware is by having effective security solutions in place.
-Business owners don’t just need to know the best ransomware prevention tips, but all employees also need to know them.
+Business owners don’t just need to know the ransomware protection best practices, but all employees also need to know them.
 Here are six tips you need to implement to protect your company.

 1. Avoid Clicking Unsafe Links